Ahmedsalahemam/Data-Cleaning-Portfolio-Project-Queries.sql/README.md

 🧑‍🔬
 Removing duplicates with DISTINCT or ROW_NUMBER()
-❌
-Handling missing values using COALESCE or ISNULL

 🔄

 Correcting data types with CAST and CONVERT
 🚨

 Identifying and removing outliers with custom SQL logic 🧹

 Data normalization and transformation through SQL functions ⚙️

 Efficient data filtering using WHERE, JOIN, and GROUP BY clauses This project provides real-world examples of SQL techniques for cleaning messy data, helping you get your datasets ready for analysis and reporting. 📊